pythonpune/python-workshop/file_and_modules.md

 ## Filesystem Operations
 * A file is stored as a resource on the computer on top of a [filesystem](https://www.tldp.org/LDP/sag/html/filesystems.html), which is a storage format.
-* Files can be text, music or media which can be understood any binaries which can only be understood by computer.
+* Files can be text, music or media which can be understood by any human user.
+* And some files are binaries which can only be understood by computer.
 * By using Python, we can easily manipulate these files.
 * Let's create a file - `names.txt` and add few names in it.
 * list of different modes for opening files: